mopidy/mopidy-spotify/README.rst

 - Require Mopidy < 2 as Mopidy 2.0 breaks the audio API with the upgrade to GStreamer 1.

+- Use the new Web API for search.
+Searching through libspotify has been discontinued and is not working anymore.
+(Fixes: #89)

 v2.3.0 (2016-02-06)
 -------------------